 Vice President of Network & Interconnection

-Chris leads a team that designs, manages and engineers data center infrastructure.Read more from this author
+Chris leads a team that designs, manages and engineers data center infrastructure, including technology selection and vendor management.Read more from this author